 This is Ngunnawal country.
-Today we are all meeting on Ngunnawal country.
-We always pay respect to Elders, female and male.
+Today we are all meeting together on Ngunnawal country.
+We always respect Elders, female and male.

 Members, I ask you to stand in silence and pray or reflect on our responsibilities to the people of the Australian Capital Territory.